Overview

 The StackupDrilling() function makes a drilling operation for a stackup.
 The depth of the hole will be the same as the computed depth of the stackup.
 The drilling operation will continue for the breakthru_increment to ensure a clean finish.
 The operation will make a "virtual" drill for the operation which will have the diameter of the hole.
 The length of the tool will be the same as the computed depth of the stackup but with an increment added as defined by the tool_length_increment.
 The feed and speed of the drilling will be set to the given values.

-The StackupFilling() function makes round hole features for the different layers in the stackup.
+The StackupFeatureMake() function makes round hole features for the different layers in the stackup.
 The number of layers is returned.
 The depth of each feature is the computed depth.
 The diameter is the same as the twin prototype.
-The feature starts at the top of the layer, and ends at the bottom.
+The feature for each layer starts at the bottom of the layer, and finishes at the top of the layer.
+The coordinates computed for each feature are in the local coordinate space of the part that contains the feature.

 Arguments